Sexaholics Anonymous: Group commitment to sobriety definition

-On July 9, 1999, the General Delegates Assembly, meeting at an international conference in Cleveland, unanimously voted (9-0) to clarify the definition of "spouse" to be "one's partner in a marriage between a man and a woman."
+On July 9, 1999, the General Delegate Assembly, meeting at an international conference in Cleveland, unanimously voted (9-0) to clarify the definition of "spouse" to be "one's partner in a marriage between a man and a woman."
 This is known as the Cleveland Clarification or the Cleveland Statement of Principle.
 It was overwhelmingly accepted by the membership at the group, intergroup and regional levels.
-In 2000 same-sex attracted SA members expressed their support for the Cleveland Clarification in a letter to SA delegates and trustees signed by 66 members from 7 countries.
+In 2000, same-sex attracted SA members expressed their support for the Cleveland Clarification in a letter to SA Delegates and Trustees signed by 66 members from 7 countries.
 Candidates for membership in the SA Board of Trustees, are now required to affirm the SA Sobriety Definition including the Cleveland Clarification.

 This controversy continues to circulate within the fellowship.
-The General Delegate Assembly (GDA) "is the policy making body of SA."
+The General Delegate Assembly (GDA) "is the policy-making body of SA."
 Any Delegate is free to propose a motion at the GDA to debate the SA sobriety definition.
 SA Conferences are about recovery, not for debating policy matters like the sobriety definition.
-Essay, the quarterly international SA newsletter, states the principle in its Editorial Philosophy: "SA’s sobriety definition is not debated, since it distinguishes SA from other sex addiction fellowships.
-Essay is not a forum for non-SA sobriety."
+ESSAY, the bimonthly international SA newsletter, states the principle in its Editorial Philosophy: "SA’s sobriety definition is not debated, since it distinguishes SA from other sex addiction fellowships."